CameronDiver/Minereum/README.md

 # RunEthereumMiner
 A short script to mine Ether and parse the output to produce more meaningful information.
 RunEthereumMiner starts an ethereum node using Geth and a standalone miner using Ethminer.
-Geth works in conjunction with Ethminer, using the standalone miner as a worker and Geth as a scheduler communicating via JSON-RPC.
+Geth works in conjunction with Ethminer, using Ethminer as a worker and Geth as a scheduler communicating via JSON-RPC.

 ## Features
 * One command spawns all neccessary tasks